Tasmania’s Newest Trail Network Features Luxe Pod Accommodation

 The 80km trail network is a mix of green, blue and black trails, and they’re already playing a major role in revitalising the tin-mining town of Derby.
 Starting in Launceston, the network travels through the Cascade Valley and dense rainforest to Weldborough, before looping back around to Lalla.

-Tours are led by experience leaders who are trained to assist moderate-level-and-up mountain bikers.
+Tours are led by guides who are trained to assist moderate-level-and-up mountain bikers.

 If you’re from interstate or overseas and can’t transport your own bike for the ride, bike hire is included in the booking fee.
 It’s also recommended that you undertake a 90-minute mountain bike training session before you set off.